moamlrh/ZainCash.Net/README.md

 // - Create new Transaction [BE]
 IZainCashService service = new ZainCashService(); // OR by using DI (Dependency Injection).

-// - To create a new transaction, you need to call the InitAsync method.
-[BE] string URL = await service.InitTransactionAsync(initRequest, true, CancellationToken.None);
+// - For initiating a new transaction. string URL = await service.InitTransactionAsync(initRequest, true, CancellationToken.None);

-// - To generate the token without creating a new transaction, you need to call the GenerateToken method.
-[BE] string token = service.GenerateToken(initRequest);
+// - To generate the token without creating (init) a new transaction. string token = service.GenerateToken(initRequest);

-// - User will pay using the URL returned from the previous step.
-[FE]
+// - User will pay using the URL returned from the previous step which contains the transaction id.

-// - After the user pays, the user will be redirected to the RedirectionUrl.
-[FE]
+// - After the user completes the payment, ZainCash will redirect the user to the RedirectionUrl.

-// - The RedirectionUrl will contain the token in the query string.
-[FE] [BE]
+// - The RedirectionUrl will contain the token in the query string
 // - Will be something like: https://www.your-website.com/?token=THE_TOKEN

-// - To decode the token and get the transaction details and status.
+// - To decode the token and get the transaction details.
 TokenResult tokenResult = service.DecodeToken("THE_TOKEN", initRequest.Secret);

 // - You can check the transaction status. e.g.